-At the Fitch Law Firm LLC, we can assign a Marion truck accident lawyer to your case and help you pursue compensation for your personal injuries and damages.
-Our team works on a contingency fee basis, so you won’t be required to pay for our services unless we win your case as we get paid through a percentage of your reward.
+At the Fitch Law Firm LLC, we can assign our Marion truck accident lawyer to your case and help you pursue compensation for your personal injuries and damages.
+Our legal team works on a contingency fee basis, so you won’t be required to pay for our services unless we win your case, as we get paid through a percentage of your reward.
 We can discuss these details during your first consultation, which is free.

 If you decide to work with a truck accident attorney from our firm, we will start assessing some critical factors of your case, such as:

 - Where did the truck accident take place, and how many parties were involved?